achtnullzwei/Doorman/docs/en/guide/firmware/home-assistant.md

+---
+description: Discover examples for integrating and automating Doorman with Home Assistant, from basic setups to advanced configurations.
+---

 # Home Assistant Integration

 Discover practical examples for integrating and automating Doorman with Home Assistant, from basic setups to advanced configurations.